billyjbryant/PokeAlarmWiki/Getting-Started-Guide.md

 ## Advanced: Managers

 Now that we've customized our message, we have a little problem.
-If we add on additional filters (say for Datrini), they will have use the message `"The starter <mon_name> jumped out of the bushes!"` But Dratini isn't a starter pokemon!
+If we add on additional filters (say for Dratini), they will have use the message `"The starter <mon_name> jumped out of the bushes!"` But Dratini isn't a starter pokemon!
 Let's add a second manager that allow us to customize even more.

 You can find out more about Manager's and their settings on the [Managers](managers) wiki page.

 First, lets make two different filter files.
 We will call the following filter file `starters_filter.json`:
 ```json
 {